 Why is Costa Rica such a healthy country?

-It’s also easy to eat healthy in Costa Rica, with its abundance of local foods grown in its fertile volcanic soil.
-Get your fill of fresh fruits like pineapple, mango, papaya, banana, and passionfruit and vegetables and legumes like squash, cassava, plantain, yam, and beans.
+In the Nicoya Peninsula, the water is particularly rich in calcium and magnesium.
+It’s also easy to eat healthy in Costa Rica due to an abundance of local foods grown in the fertile volcanic soil.
+Get your fill of fresh fruits like pineapple, mango, papaya, banana, and passionfruit, and vegetables and legumes like squash, cassava, plantain, yam, and beans.
 Throughout Costa Rica, you’ll find vegetarian gallo pinto (rice and beans) served at breakfast, lunch, and dinner — the name means “spotted rooster” because the black beans dot the rice.
-Lunch is the main meal in Costa Rica (it’s better for your digestion to eat a bigger breakfast and lunch and a lighter dinner).
-Go to a soda, that’s the name of a small, local café, and look for casado — this popular dish is rice and beans served with vegetables and either fish or meat.
+Lunch is the main meal in Costa Rica.
+Go to a soda, (a small, local café) and look for casado — this popular dish of rice and beans is served with vegetables and either fish or meat.

 How to get to Nicoya Peninsula

 The Nicoya Peninsula is on Costa Rica’s north Pacific coast.
 It’s about 75 miles long and 35 miles wide, with the northern section a part of Guanacaste province and the southern section in Puntarenas province.
-The gateway to the Nicoya Peninsula is the beach town of Tamarindo on the west coast, which is very popular with international travelers.
+The gateway to the Nicoya Peninsula is the beach town of Tamarindo on the west coast, which is popular with international travelers.

 You can drive to Tamarindo in about 80 minutes from the Liberia airport (it’s about four hours from Costa Rica’s other main airport in the capital, San José).
 Book a transfer from your hotel, opt for a shuttle or public bus, or take a domestic flight to one of the peninsula’s larger towns.
 Some of the roads in Nicoya’s interior and south aren’t paved, so the deeper you go into the peninsula the more you may prefer to fly (for example, it’s a 20-minute flight from San José to the tiny Tambor airport in the south).
 For those who want to explore the peninsula at their own pace, renting a car might be best (you can use your home country’s driver’s license for a maximum of three months).
 Another option is to take the 75-minute ferry across the Gulf of Nicoya from Puntarenas to Paquera.